-Due to the renovation of the Royal Palace, the collection of European porcelain cannot at present be viewed.
+Due to the renovation of the Royal Palace, the collection of European porcelain cannot be visited until further notice.
 Selected items from the 18th century are currently on display in Room 66 next to the Rich Rooms.

 The Wittelsbachs’ collection of Far Eastern art consists of over 500 pieces of East Asian porcelain and some lacquered items.
 Most of the exhibits were acquired in around 1700 by Elector Max Emanuel.